 Tool Introduction

-The Serpent Encryption and Decryption Online Tool is based on the Serpent symmetric block cipher algorithm, providing efficient and secure online data encryption and decryption services.
-Serpent, known for its excellent security, was one of the candidate algorithms for the Advanced Encryption Standard (AES).
-This tool aims to help users easily perform Serpent algorithm encryption and decryption operations for text, data, and other content.
-It supports multiple operating modes and key lengths, ensuring your sensitive information is properly protected against unauthorized access and tampering.
+The Serpent Encryption and Decryption Online Tool is an online data encryption and decryption service based on the Serpent symmetric block cipher algorithm, providing efficient and secure services.
+Serpent, as one of the candidate algorithms for the Advanced Encryption Standard (AES), is known for its excellent security.
+This tool aims to help users easily perform Serpent algorithm encryption and decryption operations on text, data, and other content, supporting multiple operating modes and key lengths, ensuring that your sensitive information is properly protected and preventing unauthorized access and tampering.

-Serpent (meaning “snake”) is a block cipher algorithm jointly designed by renowned cryptographers Ross Anderson, Eli Biham, and Lars Knudsen.
+Serpent (meaning "snake") is a block cipher algorithm designed by the famous cryptographers Ross Anderson, Eli Biham, and Lars Knudsen.
 It is a 128-bit block cipher that supports 128-bit, 192-bit, and 256-bit key lengths.
-Serpent's design philosophy is “security over speed.”
-It employs a relatively high number of 32 encryption rounds and handles key expansion in an extremely conservative and rigorous manner, aiming to provide a very high degree of security redundancy.
-This means that Serpent can offer strong resistance even against potentially more powerful future attacks, making it a very reliable choice in the field of data security.
+Serpent's design philosophy is "security over speed."
+It uses a relatively large 32-round encryption structure and handles key expansion in an extremely conservative and rigorous manner, aiming to provide a very high degree of security redundancy.
+This means that even in the face of potentially more powerful attacks in the future, Serpent can provide strong resistance, making it a very reliable choice in the field of data security.

 How to Use

-- Select Operation Type: On the tool interface, choose your desired “Encrypt” or “Decrypt” operation.
+- Select Operation Type: On the tool interface, select the "Encrypt" or "Decrypt" operation you want to perform.

-- Enter Data to Process: In the “Input Data” text box, paste or type the plaintext you need to encrypt, or the Serpent ciphertext you need to decrypt.
+- Enter Data to be Processed: In the "Input Data" text box, paste or enter the plaintext you need to encrypt, or the Serpent ciphertext you need to decrypt.

-- Set Key: In the “Key” input box, enter the key string for encryption or decryption.
-Please note that the Serpent algorithm supports 128-bit, 192-bit, and 256-bit key lengths.
-Your key length should match the selected key bit length (e.g., for a 256-bit key, it should be 32 ASCII characters or 64 hexadecimal characters).
+- Set Key: In the "Key" input box, enter the key string used for encryption or decryption.
+Please note that the Serpent algorithm supports 128-bit, 192-bit, and 256-bit key lengths, and your key length should match the selected key bit length (e.g., for a 256-bit key, it should be 32 ASCII characters or 64 hexadecimal characters).

-- Select Operation Mode (Optional): According to your needs, choose a suitable Serpent encryption operation mode, such as ECB, CBC, etc. Different modes offer different security features and performance balances.
+- Select Operation Mode (Optional): According to your needs, select the appropriate Serpent encryption operation mode, such as ECB, CBC, etc. Different modes provide different security features and performance balances.

-- Select Output Format: Choose the display format for the encryption or decryption result, typically supporting Base64 encoding or hexadecimal (Hex) format.
+- Select Output Format: Select the display format for the encryption or decryption result, usually supporting Base64 encoding or hexadecimal (Hex) format.

 - Execute Operation: Click the "Encrypt" or "Decrypt" button, and the tool will immediately process your data and display the processed content in the "Output Result" area.